caleb531/imessage-conversation-analyzer/README.md

 3. `most_frequent_emojis`: count data for the top 10 most frequently used emojis across the entire conversation
-4. `totals_by_day`: a comprehensive breakdown of message totals for every day you and the other person have been messaging in the conversation
+4. `totals_by_day`: a comprehensive breakdown of message totals for every day you and the other participants have been messaging in the conversation
-5. `transcript`: a full, unedited transcript of every message, including reactions, between you and the other person (attachment files not included)
+5. `transcript`: a full, unedited transcript of every message, including reactions, between you and the other participants (attachment files not included)
 6. `count_phrases`: count the number of case-insensitive occurrences of any arbitrary strings across all messages in a conversation (excluding reactions); use the `-s` / `--case-sensitive` option for case-sensitive